StormPacer/Modler/README.md

 ### PC/laptop part
 1. Unpack `modler.zip` from [releases](https://github.com/StormPacer/Modler/releases/latest) in a separate folder. **THE FOLDER SHOULD NOT CONTAIN ANY SPACES IN IT'S NAME!**

-**DON'T RUN MODLER.EXE ON IT'S OWN!**

-2. Run `registerProtocol.exe`.
+2. Run `modler.exe`.
 This will make a new protocol on your PC/laptop so modler can be opened straight from the browser.

+**ONLY RUN IT ONCE!**
 ### Browser part
 1. Install a userscript manager.
 It can be either [ViolentMonkey](https://violentmonkey.github.io/get-it/) or [TamperMonkey](https://www.tampermonkey.net/).
 2. Install the modler userscript from [GreasyFork](https://greasyfork.org/en/scripts/446675-modler).